gchq/stroom-docs/content/en/docs/quick-start-guide/dashboard.md

 {{% /note %}}

-## Configuring the query expression
+## Configuring the Query Expression

 Now add a term to the query to filter the data.